rackerlabs/design-system/_component_design/key-value-pairs.md

 - Use horizontal key-value pairs when you have tight vertical constraints.
 - Use vertical key-value pairs when you have tight horizontal constraints, are developing for a mobile device, or when viewing data inside an expanded table row.
+- Do not place more than three vertical key-value pairs on a page.
 - Ensure the key (label) corresponds with the data (value).
 - Limit key-value pairs to one line, if possible.
 - Follow the Helix grid guidelines for spacing and placement.